 FILM FESTIVAL SET IN BLUFFTON

-Bluffton University’s Institute for Learning in Retirement, an educational program for retirees, will host its first film festival March 6-8.
+Bluffton University’s Institute for Learning in Retirement, an educational program for retirees, will host its second annual film festival, featuring "Families in Foreign Films," from March 5-8.